Prairie Weather (Rural Roots Canada) – La Nina update, Drought Monitor, Chinooks, Blizzards.

 Manitoba

 COLD!
 Lingering snow from the previous day will continue in the early morning across southern Manitoba.
 By midday, the snow moves east, and arctic high pressure takes over.
 That will clear out the sky, but it will also draw bitterly cold air into the province.
-Highs across Manitoba from north to south will range from -25 to -30.
+Highs across Manitoba from north to south will range from -23 to -30.
 And with a brisk northerly wind, wind chills will be in the -40s, creating a high risk of stress to livestock.
-That same wind may also kick snow up off the ground, reducing visibility on the roads.
-Though snow will no longer be falling from the sky by the afternoon, blizzard conditions are possible due solely to the wind, the snow, and the blowing snow.
+The map below shows expected wind chill in the early evening:

 Friday